Fgrtue/MapReduce/README.md

 `https://github.com/nlohmann/json`

-After building this library, rename the folder `nlohmann_json` so the dependencies are correct in CMakeLists.txt.
+After building this library, check that the folder is called `json` so the dependencies are correct in CMakeLists.txt.

 Then do the following in the root of the directory: